On bursty star formation during cosmological reionization -- influence on the metal and dust content of low-mass galaxies: Introduction

-This prompts the important question of \textit{how does bursty star formation influence the metal and dust content of high-redshift galaxies?} From a theoretical perspective, we expect that metals and dust will play a crucial role in galaxy formation as coolants \citep[e.g.][]{Cox.1969,Sutherland.1993,Ploeckinger.2020}, which plays a critical role in regulating a galaxy's star formation and associated feedback efficiencies.
+This prompts the important question of \textit{how bursty star formation influences the metal and dust content of high-redshift galaxies.} From a theoretical perspective, we expect that metals and dust will play a crucial role in galaxy formation as coolants \citep[e.g.][]{Cox.1969,Sutherland.1993,Ploeckinger.2020}, which plays a critical role in regulating a galaxy's star formation and associated feedback efficiencies.
 From an observational perspective, a galaxy's metallicity will influence what we can infer from its spectral energy distribution \citep[e.g.][]{Robotham.etal.2020,Vijayan.etal.2025}, including diagnostics such as star formation rate.
-The presence of dust will obscure star forming regions in individual galaxies and star forming galaxies \citep[e.g.][]{Adelberger.2000}; there are indications from ALMA and JWST data that galaxies at $z\geq\,6$ harbour a diverse range of dust content \citep[e.g.][]{Matthee.etal.2019,Rodighiero.etal.2023,Barrufet.etal.2023}.
+The presence of dust will obscure star forming regions in individual galaxies and star forming galaxies \citep[e.g.][]{Adelberger.2000}; there are indications from ALMA (\emph{Atacama Large Millimeter/submillimeter Array}) and JWST data that galaxies at $z\geq\,6$ harbour a diverse range of dust content \citep[e.g.][]{Matthee.etal.2019,Rodighiero.etal.2023,Barrufet.etal.2023}.